heliophysicsPy/heliophysicsPy.github.io/README.md

 2. make your changes in `_data/projects.yml`
 3. make a Pull Request on GitHub.

+## Add gallery example

+To add a gallery example see the [gallery repository](https://github.com/heliophysicsPy/gallery).

 ## [optional] Jekyll

 Jekyll can be setup on Linux / Windows Subsystem for Linux for optional previewing of the website on your computer by: